koszullab/chromosight/README.md

 ## Output
 Two files are generated in the output directory (replace pattern by the pattern used, e.g. loops or borders):
-  * pattern.txt: List of genomic coordinates, bin ids and correlation scores for the pattern identified
+  * `pattern_out.txt`: List of genomic coordinates, bin ids and correlation scores for the pattern identified
-  * pattern.json: JSON file containing the windows (of the same size as the kernel used) around the patterns from pattern.txt
+  * `pattern_out.json`: JSON file containing the windows (of the same size as the kernel used) around the patterns from pattern.txt

+Alternatively, one can set the `--win-fmt=npy` option to dump windows into a npy file instead of JSO.
+This format can easily be loaded into a 3D array using numpy's `np.load` function.

 ## Options